forkfacts/forkfacts/README.md

 We hope that everyone around us has fact-based nutrition information.
 The decision is on the individual, but sharing the information is a collective community effort, so please help us spread the word.

+### Submit new ideas
+The aim for this project is to provide value to community.
+We believe that best ideas come from everywhere, so we ask you to help us by letting us know your use cases when looking for nutrition related information.
+Please use our pre-defined [template](https://github.com/forkfacts/forkfacts/issues/new/choose) to provide information.

 ### File an issue
 If you think you've found an issue, please create an issue using a pre-defined [template](https://github.com/forkfacts/forkfacts/issues/new/choose).
 Please follow the structure and give as much information as possible.
 This will help us triage, reproduce the issue faster.